Health Care Provider Frequently-Asked Questions

 For additional information on dispute resolution please see the Injured Employee dispute resolution page.

-To assign an impairment rating and/or certify MMI, a doctor must be authorized and approved by the Texas Department of Insurance, Division of Workers' Compensation (DWC) to certify MMI/IR.
+To assign an impairment rating and/or certify MMI, a doctor must be authorized and approved by the Division of Workers' Compensation (DWC) to certify MMI/IR.
 This is accomplished by successfully completing the required training and testing.
-A doctor whom TDI-DWC has not certified to assign impairment ratings is only authorized to determine whether an injured employee has permanent impairment resulting from a compensable injury and, in the event that the injured employee has no permanent impairment, certify MMI.
+A doctor whom DWC has not certified to assign impairment ratings is only authorized to determine whether an injured employee has permanent impairment resulting from a compensable injury and, in the event that the injured employee has no permanent impairment, certify MMI.